|

 substitution, arithmetic expansion and quote removal.

-The allowed expressions are a subset of C expressions, summarized below.
+The allowed expressions are a subset of C expressions, summarized

 The result of the expression is substituted in decimal.

-In certain contexts, after parameter expansion, command substitution, and
+In certain contexts, after parameter expansion, command

-multiple fields can result.
+splitting and multiple fields can result.

-IFS that are whitespace
+Characters in IFS that are whitespace

-(⟨space⟩, ⟨tab⟩, and ⟨newline⟩) are
+(⟨space⟩, ⟨tab⟩, and ⟨newline⟩)

-treated differently from other characters in
+are treated differently from other characters in

 IFS.

-word is discarded.
+a word is discarded.

 Subsequently, a field is delimited by either

-- a non-whitespace character in IFS with
+- a non-whitespace character in IFS with any

-any whitespace in IFS surrounding it,
+whitespace in IFS surrounding it, or

-- one or more whitespace characters in
+- one or more whitespace characters in IFS.

 If a word ends with a non-whitespace character in

-IFS, there is no empty field after this
+IFS, there is no empty field after this character.

 If no field is delimited, the word is discarded.
-In particular, if a word
+In particular, if

-is null, it is removed by field splitting even if
+substitution is null, it is removed by field splitting even if

 IFS is null.